Dárlán Pálénciá Bárcélón

 “In the olden times Ilihán serves as the shelter of local fishermen when the sea is rough, including the Muslim seafarers who sailed to Bagamanoc, they took shelter there with their vinta afloat,” the old man told The Philippine Examiner.

-Although I subscribed to shape resembles to male sex organ and it faces a crevice along the cliff of Ilihan Point that also resembles a female sex organ, but we did not called it that way, he ended.
+Although I subscribed to shape resembles male sex organ and it faces a crevice along the cliff of Ilihan Point that also resembles a female sex organ, but we did not call it that way, he ended.

 Unlike in the Shinto Kanamara Matsuri or “Festival of the Steel Phallus”) that is held annually in Kawasaki, Japan.
 The local tourism office in Bagamanoc is yet to make a definite a tourism plan to embark by showcasing this phallic-shaped rock Ilihán in their annual Sogoc-Sogoc festival.

 However, a strong objection among the people of Bagamanoc, particularly the old womenfolks tagging Ilihan as Bótó ni Kurákóg remains high and contentious because it connotes vulgarity and provokes their sense of religiosity.